 Buyers should include the RFP schedule and expected timeline for product delivery.

 Buyers should include any benchmark dates relevant to the project, such as the installation date.

 Evaluate major factors to mitigate risk

-In 2018, the upstream supply chain poses moderate risk for WAP vendors.
-An influx of new technologies in recent years has created a strong need for goods related to electronics and computers, which has helped ensure continuity for many first- and second-tier suppliers.
-Meanwhile, a high level of competition within...
+In 2020, the upstream supply chain poses moderate risk for WAP vendors.
+An influx of new technologies in recent years has created a strong need for goods related to electronics and computers, which has helped ensure continuity for many first and second tier suppliers.
+Meanwhile, a high level of competition...
 Subscribe to learn more.